LRMPUT/labbot/README.md

-A ROS workspace for labbot robot.
+A ROS2 workspace for labbot robot.